kaaengine/kaa/docs/tutorial/part04.rst

     if scene.input.mouse.is_pressed(MouseButton.left):
         # ..... do stuff ....

-    # passive check (reading from events):
     for event in self.scene.input.events():
-        if event.mouse: # check if it's a mouse event if event.mouse.is_pressing(MouseButton.right): # getting event
+        # check if it's a mouse button - related event and if it's about mouse button being pressed:
+        if event.mouse_button and event.mouse_button.is_button_down:
+            # check which button the event is about:
+            if event.mouse_button.button == MouseButton.right:
                 # ..... do stuff .....

 We will use the left mouse button click in the :doc:`next part of the tutorial </tutorial/part05>`, where we'll